Looper (film)

-Looper is a 2012 American science fiction action-thriller film written and directed by Rian Johnson, and produced by Ram Bergman and James D. Stern.
+Looper is a 2012 American science fiction action thriller film written and directed by Rian Johnson, and produced by Ram Bergman and James D. Stern.
 It stars Bruce Willis, Joseph Gordon-Levitt, and Emily Blunt.
 It revolves around "present-day" contract killers called "loopers" whose targets are sent back through time by criminal syndicates from the future.

 Looper was selected as the opening film of the 2012 Toronto International Film Festival and was released in the United States on September 28, 2012, by a partnership between TriStar Pictures and FilmDistrict.
 The film received critical acclaim and was a box office success, grossing $176 million worldwide on a $30 million budget.

 Plot

 In 2044, 25-year-old Joe works for a Kansas City crime syndicate as an assassin or "looper".
 Since tracking systems in the future of 2074 have made it nearly impossible to dispose of bodies undetected, the syndicate sends its enemies back in time to be executed.
 Managed by a man from the future named Abe, loopers kill and dispose of victims whose faces are concealed, recovering silver bars attached to their targets as payment.
 To hide connections to the syndicate, any loopers who survive until 2074 are sent back and killed by their own younger selves, referred to as "closing the loop".
 These targets are identified by gold bars instead of silver, marking the end of the looper's contract.

 Joe's friend Seth comes to see him after Seth fails to kill his future self.
-Old Seth escaped after warning Seth that a person called "The Rainmaker" would overthrow the five major bosses and close all loops.
+Old Seth escaped after warning Seth that a jawless telekinetic called "The Rainmaker" would overthrow the five major bosses and close all loops.
 Joe reluctantly hides Seth in his apartment's floor safe, but later reveals Seth's location after Abe threatens to confiscate half of Joe's saved silver.
 Abe's elite "Gat Men" capture Seth, carve an address into his arm, and begin severing his body parts surgically.
 These effects appear on Old Seth's body.
 He then goes to the address on his arm and is killed by Kid Blue, one of the Gat Men.

 When Joe's next target arrives, it is his older self, but with his face uncovered and hands unbound.
 Old Joe knocks him out and escapes.
 Returning to his apartment and finding it ransacked by the Gat Men, Joe fights with Kid Blue, falls off a fire escape, and blacks out.

 In another timeline, Joe does kill his older self.
-He moves to Shanghai, but burns through his funds in 10 years, due to his drug addiction and wild party life.
+He moves to Shanghai, but burns through his funds in 6 years, due to his drug addiction and wild party life.
 Broke, he becomes a hitman.
 Seventeen years later, he marries and breaks the addiction with his wife's help.
 Three years after that, his wife is killed when Joe is taken to close the loop.
 Overpowering his captors, Old Joe sends himself back to 2044, altering his history by evading Joe and escaping.